 Seasonal variation in the spatial distribution of relative vulnerability is minimal, regardless of the methods used for species distribution (Fig. 4).
 The main difference appears in the western part of the Gulf, where there is an increased risk during winter due to the presence of the Little Gull during this period.

 Across the entire area, higher vulnerability values are observed near the coast.
-On the maps based on abundance, vulnerability rapidly decreases with increasing distance from the coast, whereas it remains higher over a larger area with occurrence modeling.
+On the maps based on abundance, vulnerability rapidly decreases with increasing distance from the coast, whereas it remains higher over a larger area with occupancy modeling.
 A strong effect of the Rhone River, near the Camargue region, is also visible.
 Apart from the distance-to-coast effect, the maps obtained with the two modeling approaches seem to be in agreement.

 The results on the maps also reflect when looking at the relative vulnerability of the different areas considered for wind farm locations (Fig. 4).
 With abundance modeling, vulnerability rapidly decreases with distance from the coast, so Zones 3 and 4 show a relative vulnerability equivalent to that of the whole study area.
 In contrast, Zones 1 and 2 have a much higher risk than the rest of the study area.